 Lea Bender’s work reflects her passion for the use of creativity and play to promote learning and personal development and to encourage new ways of interacting with our environment and communities.
 Her background in performance has ranged from avant-garde theater to indie film to circus.
-In addition to her role as Arts Education Program Director at Koko NYC Lea also teaches in the Ethics for Children program at the Brooklyn Society for Ethical Culture and is certified Yoga instructor with weekly classes at Jaya Yoga Center and Prospect Heights Yoga.
+In addition to her role as Arts Education Program Director at KoKo NYC Lea also teaches in the Ethics for Children program at the Brooklyn Society for Ethical Culture and is certified Yoga instructor with weekly classes at Jaya Yoga Center.

 Marley Silverman is originally from Boulder, Colorado where she got her Bachelor’s degree in Art History.
 She has recently moved to New York after living in Belgium for two and half years, where she got her Master’s degree in Cultural Studies.
 Her position as Arts Administrator for KoKo NYC coincides perfectly with her interest in public and community art, as well as learning how to make art more accessible to a wider audience.